.avif)

 Finally, remember that technology works best when paired with clarity.
 Use plain language, consistent terminology, and culturally aware phrasing across your content.
 These practices help your message translate accurately in every market you enter.

 AI translation tools allow SMBs to instantly provide multilingual captions and audio translations for meetings, events, and training.
-This helps meet ADA and Title VI standards by ensuring that customers and employees with limited English proficiency have equal access to information.
+This helps address ADA and Title VI standards by ensuring that customers and employees with limited English proficiency have equal access to information.

 Yes, when they provide accurate, real-time text that conveys the full meaning of spoken communication.
 AI captions help SMBs deliver “effective communication” under the ADA, especially for virtual meetings, presentations, or public events.